Inside the In-Build Expedition Sailing Yacht Pelagic 77

 by Miranda Blazeby

-Key features include a large pilot house and comfortable living area and galley aft, which makes up the majority of the guest areas.
-The accommodation quarters meanwhile consists of six double cabins forward of the pilothouse, with two heads and showers shared between them.
+It features a large pilot house and comfortable living area and galley aft, which makes up the majority of the guest areas.
+The accommodation quarters meanwhile consists of six double cabins forward of the pilothouse.